It’s officially summer, which means we need to start talking about sunburn remedies.

 Or, you can simply cut the potato into thin round slices and place them on the sunburn for a few minutes – it might look a bit weird but it’ll definitely help with the pain.

-Burn-fighting effect: Turmeric’s antiseptic and anti-inflammatory properties make it a great remedy for the treatment of sunburn blisters.
+Burn-fighting effect: Turmeric’s antiseptic and anti-inflammatory properties make it one of the best home remedies for sunburn — especially for skin that is blistering.

 Burn-fighting effect: According to scientists, tomatoes help protect the skin from sunburn and skin ageing caused by sunlight exposure thanks to the ingredient lycopene — the natural pigment that gives this fruit its red color.